leolca/paperwallet/README.md

 # paperwallet

+This project aims to create a secure paper wallet by encrypting a cryptocurrency backup seed with AES.
+The seed can be accessed using a passphrase you define, either one your family could uncover or a private passphrase known only to you--allowing you to recover the seed with just the paper wallet and your memory.
+This ensures the seed is never stored in plain text, making it a secure legacy.

 Create a AES encrypted bitcoin paper wallet from your seed phrase.
 If necessary, edit the `instructions.md` file to add additional instructions.
 Also edit `walletinfo.md` to add your wallet info.

 Edit `secret` file and input your backup seed phrase, then run the `paperwallet.sh` script: